plating, anodizing, & finishing Q&As since 1989

 A. Hi, Carol.

-It is certainly not impossible to chrome plate those chair legs.
+It is not impossible, in fact not even difficult, to chrome plate those chair legs.
 The point that Jeffrey and the plater are making is that it is labor intensive, so it will be more expensive than most people might expect.
-Call some more plating shops until you find a couple who can and want to do it.
-Just don't think it's a conspiracy if you can't get it done cheap; it may take an hour or two per chair, and (as mentioned) platers have to charge at least as much for their time as mechanics or plumbers :-)
+Call some more plating shops until you find a couple who can and who want to do it.
+Just don't think it's a conspiracy when you can't get it done cheaply; it may take an hour and a half or two of labor per chair, and (obviously) platers have to charge as much for their time as mechanics or plumbers :-)

 Best of luck.